 The Reading Implementation At School - How we teach what we teach

-In Early Years, we teach reading through exposure to good quality literature, continuous provision, high quality phonics and small group/ 1 to 1 reading sessions.
 On our class pages for Nursery and Reception you will see the way we map out the teaching of the curriculum through high quality texts.
 We aim for children to be immersed in at least 50 rich texts in Nursery and 50 in Reception.
-The lists of books are below.
 We believe that a good understanding of books and their vocabulary will hold them in good stead for their future learning.

 Once children become fluent readers, a wider range of reading material is provided to enable high quality discussions about content, broaden their vocabulary and develop confidence.
 The VIPERS structure continues in KS2, where whole class guided reading and small group, teacher-led groups develop comprehension skills.
 These session last for half an hour each day (3 sessions a week).
 We also have an additional longer reading session linking in with the VIPERS work where we work to make the link between writing and reading.